-· LATI 110 Fundamentals of Latin I
+• LATI 110 Fundamentals of Latin I

 LATI 120 Fundamentals of Latin II

-GREE 110 Fundamentals of Ancient Greek I and
+- GREE 110 Fundamentals of Ancient Greek $\it I$

+and

 GREE 120 Fundamentals of Ancient Greek II

 · LATI 210 Readings in Latin

+or

 GREE 210 Readings in Greek

-- Two courses in Latin and/or Greek at the 300 level (may be both in Latin, both in Greek, or a combination) - LATI 410 Advanced Readings and Research in Latin Literature or an equivalent 400 level independent study in Greek - · CLAS 200 Classical Mythology - · CLAS/HIST 301 Greek Civilization - CLAS/HIST 302 Roman Civilization - Two other courses chosen from offerings in Latin, Greek, and/or Classics (including courses cross-listed with Classics)
+- Two courses in Latin and/or Greek at the 300 level (may be both in Latin, both in Greek, or a combination)

+- LATI 410 Advanced Readings and Research in Latin Literature or GREE 410 Advanced Readings and Research in Greek Literature

+- · CLAS 200 Classical Mythology

+- · CLAS/HIST 301 Greek Civilization

+- · CLAS/HIST 302 Roman Civilization

+- Two other courses chosen from offerings in Latin, Greek, and/or Classics (including courses cross-listed with Classics)

 Students interested in graduate coursework in Classics should plan to take as many 300-level language courses as possible.

+SENIOR CAPSTONE EXPERIENCE

-The Senior Capstone Experience for the Classics major is composed of two parts: the completion of LATI 410 (or an equivalent 400-level independent study in Greek) and the passing of a written exam (with a grade of "C" or higher) based on key concepts in the field.
+The Senior Capstone Experience for the Classics major is composed of two parts: the completion of LATI 410 Advanced Readings and Research in Latin Literature or GREE 410 Advanced Readings and Research in Greek Literature and the passing of a written exam (with a grade of "C" or higher) based on key concepts in the field.

 CLASSICS MINOR

+6 courses distributed as follows: